 Rooming/boarding homes and free-standing residential healthcare facilities are found throughout the state.
-They exist to address the needs of people who are living in the area for a brief period of time (because of short-term employment, for example) as well as those who are unable to live without assistance but do not need medical care.
+They exist to address the needs of people who are living in the area for a brief period of time as well as those who are unable to live without assistance but do not need medical care.

 To File a Complaint

 If you would like to lodge a non-emergency formal complaint against a rooming/boarding home or free-standing residential healthcare facility in NJ, dial 2-1-1 from anywhere in the state and speak with a trained call specialist who will provide you with the phone number to be used for complaints in your county.
-You can also search our database at the top of this page using the search term "Nursing Facility Complaints".
+This information can also be found on our website.